cac-t-u-s/cac-t-u-s.github.io/pages/write-code.md

-> **Note:** `:intvals` applies to the _visible_ inputs in the order of definition.
-In cas of [_optional_ or _keyword_ inputs](box-inputs), it is recommended that the default value specified in `:intvals` be the same as the one defined for the arguments in the function definition.
+> **Note:** `:initvals` applies to the _visible_ inputs in the order of definition.
+In case of [_optional_ or _keyword_ inputs](box-inputs), it is recommended that the default value specified in `:initvals` be the same as the one defined for the arguments in the function definition.
 Otherwise, the input woudl have a different default value depending whether it is visible or not.
 >
 > Example:
 > ```cl